The "Blue Night" Art Competition 2020Deutsche Version

-Important Information about DIE BLAUE NACHT / “The Blue Night“” and the Art Competition
+Important Information about the Blue Night Art Competition

 Presentation of Art Projects

 Presentation of art projects during The Blue Night differs from that in a museum or gallery.
 THE BLUE NIGHT is not a “white cube”: “hanging something on the wall” or “putting something in a room” isn’t appropriate for THE BLUE NIGHT.

-So: please, no submissions of paintings or sculptures which need to be shown in a traditional exhibition!
+So: please no submissions of paintings or sculptures which are supposed to be shown in a traditional exhibition!

 Duration of Project

 It should be kept in mind that an art project has to work for four (preview on Friday) or six hours (Saturday).
 This is important, for example, for performances which might have to be shown several times).
 Breaks between performances are possible, but must be kept relatively short.

-On 3 May, 2019 (preview), and 4 May, 2019, the sun does not set until 20:45, so it will only be completely dark after 21:00.
+On 1 May, 2020 (preview), and 2 May, 2020, the sun does not set until about 20:45, so it will only be completely dark after 21:00.
 Projects which only achieve their full impact in complete darkness will either only be shown to advantage for a very short time, or appropriate measures will have to be taken to ensure darkness (e.g. using rooms without windows or windows with blackout), and this should be taken into consideration in the project concept /design and calculation.

 The Topic for The Blue Night in 2020

 City of Nuremberg Department of Cultural Affairs /Project Office

 The competition is an open art competition.
-An expert jury (see point 4 below) will select a maximum of 12 artists from the entries by mid-January 2019, to implement their projects in The Blue Night on 3 and 4 May, 2019.
+An expert jury (see point 4 below) will select 10 to 12 artists from the entries by mid-January 2020, to implement their projects in The Blue Night on 1 and 2 May, 2020.